micro-manager/pymmcore/README.md

 pymmcore: Python bindings for MMCore
 ====================================

-**Status**: Not available for `pip install` yet, but builds and works on Windows.
+**Status**: Not available for `pip install` yet, but builds and works.

-This project is intended to become the standard build for Python bindings to Micro-Manager's MMCore (the low-level device control/acquisition interface).
+The pymmcore package provides Python 3.x bindings to Micro-Manager's MMCore (the low-level device control/acquisition interface).

-Note: pymmcore is very similar to the legacy MMCorePy module, distributed with the Micro-Manager application.
+Note: pymmcore is very similar to the legacy MMCorePy module (Python 2.x only), distributed with the Micro-Manager application.
 However, the Python package for pymmcore is named `pymmcore` instead of `MMCorePy`.
-This is to avoid importing the wrong package on systems where `pymmcore` (installed via `pip`) and `MMCorePy` (installed with the Micro-Manager app or built by the user) both exist.
+This is in part to avoid importing the wrong package on systems where `pymmcore` (usually installed via `pip`) and `MMCorePy` (installed with the Micro-Manager app or built by the user) both exist.

 Because pymmcore is distributed separately from Micro-Manager, it needs to be "pointed" at an existing Micro-Manager installation to access device adapters.
+(See the example below.)

 Installing